moritzbae/ChrisB9/config/data/markdown/en/about.md

 ### Timeline

-I currently work at [anders und sehr GmbH](https://andersundsehr.de) as my main job, and am a freelancer in my spare time.
+I currently work at [eCentral GmbH](https://ecentral.de) as my main job, and am a freelancer in my spare time.
 I do not work fulltime as a freelancer, and I do not plan to change that in the foreseeable future.

 ~Timeline~
+---
+Title: 2021
+Company: Umzug nach Stuttgart
+---
+Title: since 2021
+Company: eCentral GmbH (fgtclb)
+Subtitle: Software Engineer
+- e.g TYPO3, Pimcore, Magento Symfony, Laravel, vue.js, react, docker und rust
+---
 Title: 2020
 Company: Moved to Kiel, Germany
 ---